waelkarman/bunch-linux-metalayer/README.md

 4. Qt/QML applications
 5. Kernel Modules

+# IPC
+### ZeroMQ
+services and applications exchanging messages through a flaxible interprocess communication based on ZeroMQ.
+This way applications written with any language could exchange rapidly informations and work as a single application.

+# Develop your application

 # How to build
 bunch-linux derives directly from poky by extending and customizing the known distro already included in the Yocto project if necessary.
 Google repo tool is needed to collect the sources and start the build process.
 To build from sources you can init the repo to the manifest and synchronize the sources easily.
 Repo tool will download the sources and configure the environment for you.